Richieon88/football-shirt-shop/README.md

 ## Testing

-A thorough and structured testing process was conducted to ensure that all features of the Football Shirt eCommerce site function correctly and provide a seamless user experience.
-This section outlines manual and automated testing, as well as compatibility and performance checks.
+A structured and detailed testing process was conducted to ensure all features of the Football Shirt eCommerce site function correctly and provide a seamless user experience.
+This section outlines the manual testing process for each aspect of the site.

 ---

 ### Manual Testing

-- **Process**:
 Each feature was tested manually by following the user stories and executing actions as a site visitor, registered user, and admin.
-  - **Navigation** – Ensured all links direct to the correct pages.
-  - **Forms** – Registration, login, checkout, and review forms were tested to confirm input validation and error handling.
-  - **CRUD Operations** – Created, updated, and deleted products, reviews, and cart items to ensure CRUD functionality.
-  - **Messages** – Verified success/error messages display correctly after actions such as adding/removing products or submitting forms.
-  - **Checkout** – Simulated full checkout process with test card numbers via Stripe.

-- **Outcome** – All critical paths were followed, and errors were corrected where necessary.
+Testing was performed across various devices and browsers to ensure full compatibility and responsiveness.

 ---

-### Automated Testing
+### Features Tested

+**1. Navigation**
+- **Tested**:
+  - All navbar links direct to the appropriate pages.
+  - Footer links redirect correctly to external social media pages.
+  - Logo redirects to the homepage.
+- **Outcome**: Passed.
+No broken links or incorrect routing.

+**2. User Authentication**
+- **Tested**:
+  - User registration with valid/invalid data.
+  - Login/logout process for registered users.
+  - Password reset flow via email.
+- **Outcome**: Passed.
+Validation errors display correctly, and users cannot bypass required fields.

+**3. User Profile**
+- **Tested**:
+  - Accessing the profile page as an authenticated user.
+  - Updating profile information (name, email, address).
+  - Changing the password from the profile section.
+- **Outcome**: Passed.
+Profile updates are reflected immediately, and validation prevents invalid data entry.

+**4. Product Catalog**
+- **Tested**:
+  - Browsing through the shirt catalog.
+  - Filtering products by size and team.
+  - Viewing individual product detail pages.
+- **Outcome**: Passed.
+Products load dynamically and display relevant information.

+**5. Add to Cart**
+- **Tested**:
+  - Adding products to the cart from the product detail page.
+  - Adding multiple products and verifying quantities.
+  - Preventing duplicate cart entries by adjusting quantities instead.
+- **Outcome**: Passed.
+The cart accurately reflects product selections.

+**6. Cart Management**
+- **Tested**:
+  - Viewing the cart page.
+  - Updating item quantities directly from the cart.
+  - Removing items from the cart.
+- **Outcome**: Passed.
+Cart updates immediately upon user interaction.

+**7. Checkout**
-- **Unit Testing**
+- **Tested**:
+  - Filling out the checkout form with/without required data.
-  - **Tools**: Django's built-in test framework.
+  - Completing a test payment using Stripe.
+  - Verifying that orders appear in the admin panel after checkout.
+- **Outcome**: Passed.
+Form validation prevents incomplete submissions, and Stripe handles payments securely.

+**8. Order Confirmation**
+- **Tested**:
+  - Display of order confirmation page post-purchase.
+  - Email receipt sent to the user upon successful checkout.
+- **Outcome**: Passed.
+Email notifications are sent immediately after purchase.

+**9. Reviews**
+- **Tested**:
+  - Submitting a product review as a registered user.
+  - Editing and deleting existing reviews.
+  - Preventing duplicate reviews on the same product by the same user.
+- **Outcome**: Passed.
+Reviews display on the product page instantly.

+**10. Admin Panel**
+- **Tested**:
-  - **Scope**: Models, views, and forms.
+  - Adding, editing, and deleting products.
-  - **Outcome**: Automated tests cover the core functionality of the shopping cart, checkout, and order processes.
+  - Managing orders (marking as shipped, updating status).
+  - Managing user reviews (removal of inappropriate content).
+- **Outcome**: Passed.
+Admin access controls prevent unauthorized changes.

+**11. Contact Form**
+- **Tested**:
+  - Submitting a query via the contact form.
+  - Validation errors for missing required fields.
+  - Confirmation message displayed upon successful submission.
+- **Outcome**: Passed.
+All messages are delivered to the admin email.

+**12. Responsive Design**
-- **Coverage**
+- **Tested**:
-  - **Coverage Tool**: Coverage.py was used to measure test coverage.
-  - **Outcome**: Code coverage consistently exceeds 90% for core apps.
+  - Ensuring site responsiveness across mobile, tablet, and desktop devices.
+  - Checking for layout shifts or broken elements on smaller screens.
+- **Outcome**: Passed.
+The site adjusts properly across all tested screen sizes.

 ---

 ### Device Testing

-- The site was tested on various devices to ensure responsive design and usability.
+The site was tested on a variety of devices to ensure a fully responsive experience.
-  - **Mobile Devices** – iPhone 13, Samsung Galaxy S21.
+- **Mobile Devices**: iPhone 13, Samsung Galaxy S21
-  - **Tablets** – iPad Pro, Samsung Tab S7.
+- **Tablets**: iPad Pro, Samsung Tab S7
-  - **Laptops** – MacBook Air, Dell XPS.
+- **Laptops**: MacBook Air, Dell XPS
-  - **Desktops** – Windows 10 PC, iMac.
+- **Desktops**: Windows 10 PC, iMac

-- **Outcome** – No significant layout shifts or design issues were encountered.

 ---

 ### Browser Compatibility